 Global index compilers have a special place in the financial industry.
 While they can’t influence fundamentals and have nothing to do with the so-called real economy, their decisions are often crucial for many public companies.
 For example, in November 2019, the Hong Kong bourse saw the shares of marble miner and producer ArtGo Holdings (3313:HK) collapsing by 98% right after MSCI (MSCI:NYSE) decided to stop considering the firm’s stock as a possible candidate for its MSCI China Index.
 On that day, ArtGo lost over USD 5 billion from its market cap in a wink.

 Meanwhile, the indexing business is on an upswing, with a constantly growing market demand for related products.
 Last August, the combined assets of index funds operating in the United States surpassed those of the country’s actively managed funds for the first time, reaching USD 4.27 trillion.
 There is, indeed, a long-lasting conflict between the two.
-Even some of the world’s most prominent wealth managers are envious of the ease that index portfolios tend to acquire new clients, sometimes also accusing their ‘all-equalizing’ counterparts of being a bubble.
+Even some of the world’s most prominent wealth managers are envious of the ease that index portfolios tend to acquire new clients with, sometimes also accusing their ‘all-equalizing’ counterparts of being a bubble.

 The amount of power the likes of MSCI, S&P Dow Jones Indices and FTSE Russell hold is spectacular.
 This is one of the reasons why, for China, which has been rapidly liberalizing its financial sector, a peculiar ‘friendship’ with these organizations is essential.
 And this issue is way more critical when it comes to some brand-new flagship projects that the country relies upon heavily to push the bulk of its equity markets forward.